What is a bot?

 I have over 900 Facebook friends and have started seeing recommendations with profiles that have 150 or 200 friends in common.
 Whilst having a great number of friends can mean that your posts have the potential to be shared to a wider community, if you have so many friends in common then the post could easily be re-shared to your own friends rather than the larger community.
 This could actually reduce the effectiveness of your post.

 Again numbers are not everything.
-Could some of these friends have automated reaction bots rather than be people actually responding to the friend request.
+I am starting to consider that some of these Facebook friends in common could possibly be automated bots rather than be people actually responding to the friend request and reading peoples posts.
 I will still be accepting friend requests but have stopped sending out requests to those with more than 50 friends in common.
 I will attempt to spend some time on pages and ask my friends to like it as I feel that this is a better option with the new Facebook algorithm.

 Facebook’s new algorithm is a pain as the feed does not seem to vary the content as much, but maybe as some people are just adding numbers and not interacting perhaps this could work in favour of those that do interact with each other.
 I will certainly be reviewing my friends, as well as my groups, as many of these groups are not effective as a reach magnet.

-In the past, I have stayed away from hashtags but I am now considering reviewing this policy and adding some relevant hashtags to each post.
+In the past, I have stayed away from hashtags but I am now reviewing this policy and adding some relevant hashtags to each post.
 Again repeated hashtags seem like a bot, so I will be trying to ensure that they are only relevant to the post itself.
+I think the downside is that you will not only attract real people, you will also attract bot followers as they try and just build numbers.
+Hashtags are one way to find people to follow.

-I believe that reposting, retweeting, repining and resharing across the platform gives you more brownie points than just liking.
+I believe that reposting, retweeting, repining and resharing across the platforms give you more brownie points than just liking.
 I would have thought that original content would always have a better impact but I am now questioning this.
 A good mix is probably the best method.

 Sharing other people’s posts seems to attract their attention and if someone responds, you get seen by more people.